 Writing is a critical skill and the National Day on Writing is a great time to celebrate all that we can accomplish when we learn to write well.

-To help you pass on the joy of writing to your students, here are some great writing Workspaces that have been created by Hapara teachers and shared publicly:
+To help you pass on the joy of writing to your students — for the National Day on Writing, and every day — here are some great writing Workspaces that have been created by Hapara teachers and shared publicly:

 Venini Thaver, Tamaki College, Auckland, NZ